MarcusHoltz/marcusholtz.github.io/_posts/2025-08-18-custom-ipblocklist-aggregator-with-geofiltering.md

 * * *

-### What Are The Alternatives to Crowdsec?
+### Global Blocklist Sharing

+As an alternative to Crowdsec, sharing ban blocklists globally can work, but only if you use trusted lists and keep updates in sync with upstream.

-What about an idea of a shared global fail2ban?
-Should I aggregate all the public block lists I can find, but alas, this would quickly exceed my firewall's default table size of 1000000, and you [do not want to](https://docs.opnsense.org/manual/firewall_settings.html#firewall-adaptive-timeouts){:target="_blank"} go over the number of entries.
+But alas, this would quickly exceed my firewall's default table size of 1,000,000, and you [do not want to](https://docs.opnsense.org/manual/firewall_settings.html#firewall-adaptive-timeouts){:target="_blank"} go over the number of entries.

-![Picture of OPNSense firewall table limits](/assets/img/posts/opnsense--firewall-aliases-nearing-full--thumb.png) *This screenshot demonstrates an OPNsense firewall alias default limits.*
+![Picture of OPNSense firewall table limits](/assets/img/posts/opnsense--firewall-aliases-nearing-full--thumb.png)

 * * *